JoeyStanley/real/_posts/2020-10-18-generations.md

 ## 6 Levels: Lost (1886–1907) G.I.
 (1908–1928) ...
 Gen Z (2008–2030)
 ```

 The primary purpose of this is for visualizations, since not everyone is familiar with (or agrees with) the year ranges.
+For example, if you've got a bunch of people and want to visualize the distribution of when they were born, you could have very informative legends.

 ```r
 many_yobs <- tibble(yob = floor(rnorm(1000, 1975, 15))) %>%